apache/skywalking-website/docs/README.md

 user:
   title: Who is using SkyWalking
   content: Various companies and organizations use SkyWalking for research, production and commercial products.

 news:
   title: Events & News
   content:
+  - header: Welcome Zhusheng Xu as new committer
+    content: Based on his continuous contributions, Zhusheng Xu (a.k.a [aderm](https://github.com/aderm)) has been voted as a new committer.
+    time: Feb.
+21st, 2020
   - header: Welcome Han Liu as new committer
     content: Based on his continuous contributions, Han Liu (a.k.a [mrproliu](https://github.com/mrproliu)) has been voted as a new committer.
     time: Feb.
 8rd, 2020